 Who is making gold jewellery from old phones?

-Excir's patented method can quickly recover over 99% of the gold found in old and discarded mobile phones and laptop' circuit boards.
+Excir's [[patented::Made by or belonging to a particular company/organisation.]] method can quickly recover over 99% of the gold found in old and discarded mobile phones and laptop' [[circuit boards::A board having a series of electrical connections using thin metal wires.
+The board is used in electronic items so that the items can function properly.]].

 What is the process of removing the gold?